 Change Requests

 Change Requests track planned modifications to software, servers, or infrastructure that require formal approval and structured execution.
-Use Change Requests to document what is changing, who is responsible, what tasks must be completed, and what the rollback plan is if something goes wrong.
+Use Change Requests to document what is changing, who raised it, who it is assigned to, and its current status.

 When to Use Change Requests